Illinois Compiled Statutes

 district designated in the charter school proposal is in favor of

-a charter school, the local school board shall notify the State Board of
+a charter school, the local school board shall notify the State Board and the Commission of

-the proposition in favor of establishing a charter school and the State
+the proposition in favor of establishing a charter school and the Commission

 shall approve the charter within 7 days